kerens91/FlyingSheepsServerApp/README.md

 # Notes
 [^1]: The application is a multi-client server application, this code is the server implementation.
 [^2]: I used Java version 8.
+[^3]: The initialization of the database with all the information will be managed by a separate project that constitutes the database of the application.